wilzbach/projects/README.md

 As projects are suggested by individual people, it's hard to judge how important they are to community.
 Hence, please vote on them via GitHub reactions as this helps us a lot in priotizing issues.

-## Vision projects
+## Leadership vision projects

-Projects that are marked with the "vision" labelled are vision projects of the D Language Foundation.
+Projects that are marked with the "leadership vision" labelled are vision projects of the D Language Foundation.
 These projects are seen as key projects to D's success by the leadership.

 ## Milestones